Kasheeram/FootballPlayers/README.md

 This app is displaying list of football players, where it shows basic information of players like image name, gender, date of birth

 ## How to run
-1. clone the project
+1. Clone the project
-2. open FootballPlayers.xcodeproj in xcode
+2. Open FootballPlayers.xcodeproj in xcode
-3. click on run button from xcode
+3. Click on run button from xcode
 4. Congratulations you are done

 ## Technical skills used